AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/develop.md

 ### Accessing the CIF Add-on

 The CIF Add-On can be downloaded as a zip file from the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
-Note that access to the SDK listings is limited to those with AEM Commerce license.
+Note that access to the SDK listings is limited to those with AEM as a Cloud Service license.

 >[!TIP]
 >